Cannes 2017: A Good Year For Sweden

-It was a good year for Sweden – as far as the Cannes 2017 film festival was concerned.
-Six films were proud representatives of Sweden – with Ruben Ostlund’s “The Square” ultimately walking away with Cannes highest honor – the Palme D’Or.
-Earlier in the fest, the Swedish Film Council shined a spotlight on the countries entries into the 2017 fest, including shorts “The Burden” and “Push It,” feature “The Square” and co-productions “Beauty and the Dogs,” “A Ciambra” and “Jupiter’s Moon.”
+It was a good year for Sweden – as far as the Cannes 2017 Film Festival was concerned.
+Six films were proud representatives of Sweden – with Ruben Ostlund’s “The Square” ultimately walking away with Cannes’ highest honor – the Palme D’Or.
+Earlier in the fest, the Swedish Film Council shined a spotlight on the country’s 2017 entries, including shorts “The Burden” and “Push It,” feature “The Square” and co-productions “Beauty and the Dogs,” “A Ciambra” and “Jupiter’s Moon.”
 Present to discuss their concepts and productions were the directing and producing teams for “Push It’’, “The Burden” and “The Square.”

 “I am (like the character in “Push It”) – it is a story about a girl who isn’t supposed to win, but here I am at Cannes, and I am a woman,” said Thelin.
 “I’m just so excited to be competing.”

 An animator by trade, Niki Lindroth von Bahr was thrilled her labor of love short, “The Burden”, was featured in the Directors’ Fortnight Short Films competition.
 Ultimately receiving a Illy Prize nomination at the fest, “The Burden” is a stop-motion, apocalyptic musical that places its characters in four very average and non-descript settings: a super market, a call center, a long-term hotel and a hamburger joint.
 Oh, and the characters are all animals.
 The concept for von Bahr’s film arose after thinking about placing a “Gene Kelley-esque musical number in a boring, generic setting.”
 As she thought about the stories behind the workers toiling in these facilities, she contemplated musical numbers that would suit their lifestyles.